Wikstroemia uva-ursi

 Early Hawaiian Use

-Roots, bark, leaves and stems were used as a poison to stupefy fish which were then gathered by the early Hawaiians.
+Roots, bark, leaves and stems were used as a poison to stupefy fish called hola which were then gathered by the early Hawaiians.
 The plant parts were crushed, placed in a porous container, and sunk in salt water pools.
 The fish were safe to eat because ʻākia is not known to be poisonous to warm-blooded creatures by means of this fishing method.
 [3]

 Modern Use